harshn05/ModernOpenglCube/README.md

 # Voxel Cube Renderer

-This project is a 3D visualization tool that renders a grid of voxel cubes using modern OpenGL.
-It includes functionality for real-time interaction, such as zooming and rotating the view.
+This project is a simple voxel cube renderer using OpenGL, GLFW, and GLEW.
+The program displays a grid of colored cubes in a 3D space, allowing for interaction through mouse movement and scroll to zoom.

 ## Features

-- **Voxel Grid Rendering**: Renders a grid of 50x50x50 colored cubes using instancing for performance optimization.
-- **Interactive Controls**: Supports mouse and scroll interactions for rotating the scene and zooming in/out.
+- **Rendering**: Renders a grid of `50x50x50` cubes, each with a unique color generated based on its index.
+- **Camera Controls**: Allows for camera movement through mouse interaction.
+  - **Mouse Movement**: Rotates the camera around the scene.
+  - **Scroll**: Zooms the camera in and out.
-- **Lighting and Shading**: Implements basic ambient, diffuse, and specular lighting models for realistic shading.
+- **Lighting**: Implements basic Phong lighting with ambient, diffuse, and specular components.
-- **Random Colors**: Generates random colors for each cube to create a visually engaging experience.

 ## Requirements